 Some people mistakenly think that they can’t be arrested for using prescription medication while driving.
 However, this is a bit mistake.
 Alcohol is just as legal as the rest of the prescription drugs.
 In case you get arrested for using them while behind the wheel, you could face criminal charges.
-Call a Boise DUI attorney at Hooper Law Offices today.
+Call a Boise DUI attorney at Aaron Hooper, Attorney at Law today.

 Defense Against Drugged Driving Charges